 - Is it a criminal offence to fail to remain at the scene of a single motor vehicle accident?

-- What information is required before discharging one’s duties to remain at the scene of an accident?
+- What personal information must be shared with another party at the scene of an accident?

 - Can the duty to remain at the scene of an accident be delegated to another person?

 - What if a person leaves the scene briefly before returning?

 - Must there be damage or injury before a person is required to stop a vehicle and render assistance?

 - Must the driver stop in an accident with an unoccupied vehicle?

 - What if the driver did not know an accident has occurred – is he still guilty if he didn’t stop?

 - What are the penalties for failing to stop at the scene of an accident?